It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Related Work

 \myparagraph{Guidance Mechanisms.} Drawing from the success of classifier-free guidance (CFG) mechanisms~\cite{cfg,chung2024cfg++} in steering diffusion models towards desired objectives, several variations have been proposed to either improve the effectiveness of CFG~\cite{pag,pag2,kwon2025tcfg}, or reduce its computational complexity~\cite{noiserefine,intervalguidance,autocfg}.
 To increase the diversity when multiple outputs are sampled, several alternatives have been proposed~\cite{kirchhof2024shielded, singh2024negative}, including the usage of particle guidance~\cite{particle} and DPP~\cite{kulesza2012determinantal,morshed2025diverseflow}.
-These methods use guidance mechanism to balance tradeoff between quality and diversity~\cite{sadat2023cads,sadat2024eliminating,ifriqi2025entropy}.
-Unlike guidance mechanisms that steer the model toward a particular target through modified conditioning, we directly optimize the initial noise under a target objective to obtain the desired quality–diversity tradeoff.
+These methods use guidance mechanisms to balance the tradeoff between quality and diversity~\cite{sadat2023cads,sadat2024eliminating,ifriqi2025entropy}.
+Unlike guidance methods that steer the model toward a particular target through modified conditioning, SliderSpace~\cite{gandikota2025sliderspace} encodes semantic directions of variation into LoRA~\cite{lora} weights, enabling user-controlled diversity without inference-time overhead.
+Different to those approaches, we directly optimize the initial noise with target diversity and quality objectives.

 \myparagraph{Prompt Augmentations.} Improving controllability in generation by modifying the textual conditioning input rather than the diffusion dynamics~\cite{mokady2023null,hertz2022prompt} has also been a popular direction.
-These methods even try to explicitly improve quality and/or diversity using LLMs to rewrite prompts for diffusion models~\cite{manas2024improving,ashutosh2025llms}.
+These methods try to explicitly improve quality and/or diversity using LLMs to rewrite prompts for diffusion models~\cite{manas2024improving,ashutosh2025llms}.
 Our approach is orthogonal to these methods: while prompt refinements improve the semantic conditioning, some variations in the output space cannot be captured easily by text alone.